ALLUOS/ALLUOS.github.io/README.md

 Each group is responsible for the above-delegated section and each member must contribute an appropriate number of words for his/her project commitment.
 Study project participants should contribute approximately 750 words each.
 Interdisciplinary participants should contribute approximately 500 words each.
-Each group must create a new repository branch **from the semester_two feature branch** and collaboratively finish their section.
+Each group must create a new repository branch **from the semester_three feature branch** and collaboratively finish their section.
 By **15 August 2021** each group must submit a pull request to merge their branch with the **semester_three** branch and include in the pull request a comment which details the approximate word-count contributions of each project member.
 The pull requests will then be reviewed and merged.
-The final site will then be collectively reviewed before grading submission at the end of March.
+The final site will then be collectively reviewed before grading submission at the end of August.

 ### Grading Guidelines